ExEditor/ExEdit/README.md

-# Experedit
+# ExEdit
-Experimental text editor.
-Not really meant to be a finished product, but a test of some ideas.
+An experimental extensible text editor.
+Not really meant to be a finished product (yet), but a test of some ideas.